 Most people who consider investing in the Forex market have also thought about stock trading or vice versa.
+Most people who are sometimes called Alpha and beta investors who consider investing in the Forex market have also thought about stock trading or vice versa.
 Both of these platforms have their pros and cons.
 Hence, people are double-minded in their choice of the right platform.

 This article provides an in-depth comparison between Forex trading and Stock trading.
 Make sure to read until the end and form a decision based on the facts.